ae6rt/decap/README.md

 ### IAM user

-Decap stores build information in S3 buckets and a DynamoDb table.
-These buckets and table are secured using AWS access policies that are associated with a dedicated IAM user named _decap_.

 In ./aws-resources we provide shell scripts for creating all the AWS resources Decap needs.
 To run these scripts effectively, you will need an AWS account with what we're calling _root like_ powers.
 That is, an account that can create AWS IAM users, buckets, DynamoDb tables, and policies.
-Your main AWS Dashboard account should have these powers.
+Your main AWS _Dashboard_ account should have these powers.

-Put your AWS Dashboard account Access Key ID and Secret Access Key in your $HOME/.aws/credentials file (see [AWS Command Line Client Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files))
+Put your AWS Dashboard account Access Key ID and Secret Access Key in your $HOME/.aws/credentials file (see [AWS Command Line Client Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)), along with your default AWS region in $HOME/.aws/config, into a _decapadmin_ profile

-Configure your Dashboard credentials
+$HOME/.aws/credentials:

 ```
-$ cat $HOME/.aws/credentials
 [decapadmin]
-aws_access_key_id = thekey
+aws_access_key_id = (your Dashboard key)
-aws_secret_access_key = thesecret
+aws_secret_access_key = (your Dashboard secret)
 ```

-Configure the Dashboard default AWS region
+$HOME/.aws/config:

 ```
-$ cat $HOME/.aws/config
 [decapadmin]
 region=us-west-1
 ```